vishalmishra-27/SocialApp/API.md

 profilePictureUrl (string): New URL to the profile picture of the user.

-Response : Updated profile information.
+Response :- Updated profile information.

 3. Delete Profile

-URL: /profile
+URL :- /profile

-Method: DELETE
+Method :- DELETE

-Description: Delete the profile of the authenticated user.
+Description :- Delete the profile of the authenticated user.

-Headers : Authorization (string, required): JWT token of the authenticated user.
+Headers :- Authorization (string, required): JWT token of the authenticated user.

-Response : Success message indicating the profile deletion.
+Response :- Success message indicating the profile deletion.

 ---------------------------------------